Drummer05/Star-Internship-Finder/README.md

 ## Additional Information
 For more detailed insights and analysis of the internship finder database, please refer to the Star_Internship_Finder_Report file.

+## License
+This project is licensed under the MIT License.

+## Feedback and Contributions

+This project is open for feedback and contributions.
+If you have suggestions, improvements, or questions, please feel free to [open an issue](https://github.com/Drummer05/Star-Internship-Finder/issues) or [submit a pull request](https://github.com/Drummer05/Star-Internship-Finder/pulls).
+Your input is highly appreciated, and it helps enhance the educational value of this project.